-- identify groups of languages in South Africa - describe and analyse the African language family with all its dialects - demonstrate and understanding of the language dynamics in South Africa - describe and apply texts linguistics (coherence and cohesion) as a sub-discipline within linguistics. - demonstrate knowledge of the most significant literary periods - identify, analyse and describe trends in the origins of literatures of speech communities - demonstrate knowledge about Negritude, Pan-Africanism and Black Consciousness literatures - apply, interpret, translate business text, write business letters, minutes and agendas.
+- identify groups of languages in South Africa - describe and analyse the African language family with all its dialects - demonstrate and understanding of the language dynamics in South Africa - describe and apply texts linguistics (coherence and cohesion) as a subdiscipline within linguistics. - demonstrate knowledge of the most significant literary periods - identify, analyse and describe trends in the origins of literatures of speech communities - demonstrate knowledge about Negritude, Pan-Africanism and Black Consciousness literatures. - apply, interpret, translate business text, write business letters, minutes and agendas.

-Title: Factors contributing to language development, classification and usage
+Module code: SSLL222 Semester 2 NQF level: 6 Title: Factors contributing to language development, classification and usage

-- indicate, recognise and compare the relationship of Sesotho with other African languages - demonstrate knowledge of language planning and language policy of South Africa - identify and describe and apply the cognitive and social determinants of language usage - name and discuss value systems within language establishment - identify and describe language establishment against the background of value systems, ideologies and social factors - · demonstrate the ability to review business related texts - illustrate application of language (Sesotho) in interviews, presentations and events communications.
+- indicate, recognise and compare the relationship of Sesotho with other African languages - demonstrate knowledge of language planning and language policy of South Africa - identify and describe and apply the cognitive and social determinants of language usage - name and discuss value systems within language establishment - identify and describe language establishment against the background of value systems, ideologies and social factors - demonstrate the ability to review business related texts - illustrate application of language (Sesotho) in interviews, presentations and events communications.